VaibhavRawat27/RoadGuard/README.md

 ---

-## Contributing

-Contributions are welcome.
-Typical workflow:

-1. Fork the repo
-2. Create a feature branch `feature/your-feature`
-3. Commit and open a PR with a clear description
-4. Ensure code is linted and tests (if present) pass

----

 ## License

 This project is provided for educational and prototype use.
 Add a proper open-source license (MIT/Apache-2.0) if you plan to publish.